 Badly injured Cockapoo needed extensive veterinary treatment after suffering severe injuries

-A retractable dog lead has been blamed for a road accident which left a cockapoo with life-threatening injuries.
+A retractable dog lead was blamed for a road accident which left a cockapoo with life-threatening injuries.

 Matthew Ferguson’s dog Freddie was on the brink of death after being hit by a taxi while trying to cross the road during a walk.

-Only the expertise of veterinary staff at the Vets Now pet emergency hospital in Glasgow kept him alive.
+Only the expertise of veterinary staff at our pet emergency hospital in Glasgow kept him alive.

-Ever since the traumatic accident, Matthew has been using social media to warn other dog owners about the risks of extendable, or retractable, leads.
+Following the horrendous incident, Matthew took to social media to warn other dog owners about the risks of extendable, or retractable, leads.